Rhodes Chroma

 The Rhodes Chroma, originally developed as the ARP Chroma, is a polyphonic, multitimbral, microprocessor-controlled analog synthesizer designed by ARP Instruments, Inc. in 1979–1980, shortly before the company's bankruptcy in 1981.
-The design was purchased by CBS Musical Instruments and put into production by their Rhodes Division in 1982 as the Rhodes Chroma at a list price of US$5295.
+The design was purchased by CBS Musical Instruments and put into production by its Rhodes Division in 1982 as the Rhodes Chroma at a list price of US$5295.
 Rhodes also released a keyboardless version of the Chroma called the Chroma Expander (US$3150).

 The Chroma was one of the early microprocessor-controlled analog synthesizers.
 It was designed before MIDI and featured a 25-pin D-sub connector for computer communication and Expander linking.
 An Apple IIe interface card and sequencing software were also available.

 Production ended in 1984 after an estimated 1400-3000 Chromas and Expanders were built.

 Design and architecture

 The Chroma has a velocity-sensitive keyboard consisting of 64 weighted, levered wooden keys with optional polyphonic pressure-sensitivity.
 Few units included the original factory pressure sensor.

 The Chroma's sixteen synthesizer channels consist of one voltage-controlled oscillator (VCO), waveshaper, filter, and amplifier under software control via multiplexed analog voltage control channels, grouped into eight A/B pairs.

 Although the oscillators, filters and amplifiers themselves are voltage controlled, the overall control of the synthesizer channels is entirely in software.
 The embedded computer generates thirty-two ADSR envelopes (two per channel, one with delay) and sixteen LFO sweep signals in software.
 Signals from the controls are encoded digitally, processed by the computer, and sent to the synthesizer channels on the voice cards.
 Sound programs can use one channel per voice to produce sixteen-voice polyphony.
 Channels can be paired together for thicker, 8-voice sounds.

 The Chroma uses an electronically reconfigurable system that allows its VCOs, VCFs and VCAs to be virtually patched in various configurations.
 Patch data and program parameters are stored digitally and can be saved or loaded from cassette.

 Each sound program uses one of fifteen internal configurations linking the oscillators, filters, and amplifiers in different ways to create varied timbres, including series or parallel filter routing, oscillator sync, filter FM, and ring modulation.